aadilmallick/my-notes-docusaurus/docs/js-cookbook/09-react-cookbook.md

 > [!NOTE] Is code splitting worth it?
 > You need to splitting at least dozens of kilobytes for code-splitting to be actually worth it.

+##### Lazy loading only when component is visible

+For the best performance gains, you could load a component only when it is about to visible in the DOM.

+There are two methods you could use for this:
+- Use the `react-intersection-observer` library
+- Use the `react-loadable-visibility` library

+**react-intersection-observer**

 We can combine the intersection observer along with `<Suspense>` and `React.lazy()` to lazy load components and show them only when they are in view, boosting our performance.